As Allegations Mount, Weinstein's Problems Move Beyond Tattered Reputation

 The London Metropolitan Police told outlets including The Guardian that it had received a complaint against Weinstein on Wednesday, concerning "an alleged sexual assault in the London area in the 1980s."

-An investigation published in The New Yorker on Tuesday included tape from a 2015 sting operation by the NYPD, but prosecutors ultimately decided not to press charges.
+An investigation published in The New Yorker on Tuesday included tape from a 2015 sting operation by the New York Police Department, but prosecutors ultimately decided not to press charges.
 Manhattan District Attorney Cyrus Vance said that his office didn't have a strong enough case against Weinstein to pursue it.

 The Academy of Motion Picture Arts and Sciences, which puts on the Oscars, says it will hold an emergency meeting on Saturday to discuss the allegations and whether to take any action.